musikele/musikele.github.io/_drafts/the-easiest-way-to-understand-javascript-generators.md

 { value: undefined, done: true }
 ```

 > Warning!
 This code does not do anything if the original array changes; also if you call `next()` when `done` is true it becomes false, can you spot why?

 I've already discussed this issue in [more detail in another article](https://michelenasti.com/2018/09/04/symbols-iterators-in-javascript.html "Symbols & Iterators in Javascript "); there you'll find other examples and more explanations!

-## Iterators written this way are not funny
+## This is not funny

-Come on, nobody wants to write a functions that returns an object with a next property that returns a value.
+nobody wants to write a functions that returns an object with a next property that returns a value.

 That's why the Javascript community has invented the generators syntax.

 A generator is declared this way: `function* myGenerator {}` and it will return an iterator.

 Let's rewrite the preceeding example with generators:

 ```javascript
 Array.prototype[Symbol.iterator] = function*() {